 This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

-However, Abu Dhabi scrapped the COVID-19 testing for incoming travellers from all over.
 Here are the latest guidelines for PCR test entry requirements in Abu Dhabi.

 PCR testing requirements in Abu Dhabi

 As of 7 November 2022, almost all Covid-19 restrictions in Abu Dhabi have been lifted, and hence, travellers are no longer required to undergo PCR testing requirements for entry into Abu Dhabi.
 Moreover, the green status on the Al Hosn app and negative PCR tests are no longer required to enter Abu Dhabi attractions.

 It is now no longer mandatory to take a PCR test upon arrival at Abu Dhabi International Airport.
 However, the testing facility remains at the airport for any visitors that wish to pay and take a PCR test.
 The cost of this PCR test is AED 40.

 Passengers arriving in Abu Dhabi do not need to undergo quarantine on arrival, and COVID-19 testing is optional.